mheilner/MartinAndrewWebsite/README.md

 Async Await
 This one is more confusing for me.
 Interesting to see when the asynchronous functions are going to be used.

+Simon JS
+-Integrating the document control from JS to html is very interesting.
+-Need to have a source to the JS document to be able to reference the code in HTML -No major effects on the CSS.
+Really JS mostly interacts in this project with HTML